Mark Weidemaier: Scouting

-Weidemaier then transitioned to a player development role as a New York Yankees serving in that capacity from 1989 to 1990.
-He departed the Yankees to become the Director of Player Development for the Mexican League Academy (Pasteje) located in Atlacomulco, coaching future MLB stand-outs including Juan Castro and Ismael Valdez.
+Weidemaier then transitioned to a player development role joining the New York Yankees and serving in that capacity from 1989 to 1990.
+He departed the Yankees to become the Director of Player Development for the Pastejé Baseball Academy of the Mexican League located in Jocotitlán, coaching future MLB stand-outs including Juan Castro and Ismael Valdez.
 From 1991 to 1995, he was a Cleveland Indians scout covering the eastern United States and Latin America.
-Over the course of his scouting tenure, players signed by Weidemaier included big leaguers such as Paul Sorrento, Herbert Perry, and Jonathan Nunnally.
+Over the course of his scouting tenure, players signed by Weidemaier included big leaguers such as Paul Sorrento, Herbert Perry, and Jon Nunnally.

 From 1996 to 1998, he was elevated to an advance scout role in the Chicago White Sox organization.
 He continued as an advance scout for the Los Angeles Dodgers from 1999 to 2006, and was special assignment scout from 2007 to 2008, then was advance scout again as well as special assistant to the general manager in 2009–2010.
 Several examples of Weidemaier's scouting reports are part of the digital archive being assembled by the National Baseball Hall of Fame in Cooperstown, New York.